moggers87/apricots/README.md

 > sound, and intelligent computer AI.
 Slightly later, in 1996, the Draks were
 > added as a bit of amusement.
 The result was a highly playable game, which I
 > distributed to a few of my friends.
 A few years later and I now use a PC,
-> which can run Linux.
-Having learnt C++ by this time, at the beginning of
+> which can run Linux  Having learnt C++ by this time, at the beginning of 2002
-> 2002 I felt ready enough to port 'Apricots' cross platform from BLITZ on the
+> I felt ready enough to port 'Apricots' cross platform from BLITZ on the Amiga
-> Amiga to C++ on a Linux PC.
-What you see here is work in progress on that
+> to C++ on a Linux PC.
+What you see here is work in progress on that port.
+The
-> port.
-The game has been tweaked slightly while being ported over, so is not
+> game has been tweaked slightly while being ported over, so is not identical
-> identical to the Amiga version.
+> to the Amiga version.

 moggers87 took over this project in 2019 as the original website had disappeared.